 Are you a licensed "Teen Driver," ages 16–19, who would like to learn more about safe driving and live in Duval County?
 Do you have access to a safe and insured vehicle you can use while taking this class?

-If so, you meet the requirements to take the Teen Driver Challenge, a two-day "hands-on" education program held at the Northeast Florida Criminal Justice Training and Education Center.
+If so, you meet the requirements to take the Teen Driver Challenge, a one-day "hands-on" education program held at the Northeast Florida Criminal Justice Training and Education Center.
 Participate in this class and you will be more prepared to drive safely.
 It is recommended that each driver have at least 20 hours of actually driving experience before attending the course.
 The class is not designed to train a teen driver on how to drive; but how to drive better.

-DAY ONE: The Classroom
+MORNING SESSION: The Classroom

 Students participate in a four-hour session that will cover the following topics: